English PEN

 Founded in 1921, English PEN is one of the world's first non-governmental organisations and among the first international bodies advocating for human rights.
 English PEN was the founding centre of PEN International, a worldwide writers' association with 145 centres in more than 100 countries.
-The President of English PEN is Philippe Sands.
+The President of English PEN is Margaret Busby, succeeding Philippe Sands in April 2023.
 The Director is Daniel Gorman.
 The Chair is Ruth Borthwick.

 English PEN celebrates the diversity of literature and envisions a world with free expression and equity of opportunity for all by supporting writers at risk and campaigning for freedom of expression nationally and internationally.
 English PEN also hosts events and prizes to champion international literature, showcase the diversity of writing, and celebrate literary courage.
 By supporting literature in translation into English and developing opportunities for publishers, translators and translated voices, English PEN aims to encourage diversity in the literary landscape.